Champion Data: Other sports

 As well as providing statistical analysis for the AFL Women's, the Talent League and various football state leagues, Champion Data also captures data for Netball Australia and Netball New Zealand's elite competitions.
 The company has also inked contracts with the National Rugby League, Premier Lacrosse League, and XFL.

+Criticisms

+According to The Guardian, despite the quality of its data, "Champion Data has monopolised football statistics and is a private company whose aim, like any business, is to make money.
+The company attracts a lot of scatological abuse for not being more open, but in a small market such as Australia (and the AFL), that’s a lousy business model."